Fighting Discrimination

 Florida State University

 In May 2022, USA Today published the first of a series of investigative reports on the 50th anniversary of Title IX entitled “Title IX Was Intended To Close the Gender Gap in College Athletics.
 But Schools Are Rigging the Numbers.”
 The article highlighted the past refusal of Florida State University (FSU) to upgrade its women’s club lacrosse team to varsity status.
-It quoted both one of the student-athletes and Arthur Bryant.

 On July 7, 2023, working closely with Bailey Glasser partner Lori Bullock, thirty members of the women’s club lacrosse team formally petitioned to have their team elevated to varsity status.
 FSU’s Policies & Procedures Manual says, “Once the petition is prepared in full the Director of Athletics will review it and present it to the Athletic Board with his/her recommendation.”
 That did not happen.
 Instead, one week later, FSU wrote back: “At this time, we are not actively evaluating the addition of any sports programs to our current collection of teams.”

-Within a month, on August 2, 2023, Arthur Bryant wrote to FSU President Richard D. McCullough on behalf of the women, bringing these facts to his attention.
+Within a month, on August 2, 2023, BG wrote to FSU President Richard D. McCullough on behalf of the women, bringing these facts to his attention.
 The letter said, “I hope we can resolve this dispute without the need for litigation, but, if not, we will pursue a sex discrimination class action against FSU for violating Title IX.”

 On October 6, 2023, FSU agreed to add a varsity women’s lacrosse team, develop a gender equity plan, and bring its intercollegiate athletic program into compliance with Title IX to avoid a threatened class action sex discrimination lawsuit by members of its women’s club lacrosse team.
 The school will also change its requirements for students and others seeking new varsity teams.